MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/reports-aip.md

 If you need help with creating the Log Analytics workspace, see [Create a Log Analytics workspace in the Azure portal](https://docs.microsoft.com/azure/log-analytics/log-analytics-quick-create-workspace).

 When the workspace is configured, you're ready to view the reports.

-> [!NOTE]
-> There is currently a known problem displaying data for the first time in the reports.
-If this happens to you, in the global policy, set the [policy setting](configure-policy-settings.md) of **Send audit data to Azure Information Protection log analytics** to **Off** and save the policy.
-Then change the same setting to **On** and save the policy.
-After clients have [downloaded the change](configure-policy.md#making-changes-to-the-policy), it can take up to 30 minutes for their audit events to be visible in your Log Analytics workspace.

 ## How to view the reports